stampcodes/NFT_kmn/README.md

 yarn
 ```

-3. Create a `.env` file in the root of the backend project and add the following variables:
+3. Create a `.env` file in the root of the frontend project and add the following variables:

 ```plaintext
 VITE_WALLETCONNECT_PROJECT_ID=your_walletconnect_project_id